-Memberships and subscriptions: Bloggers can also create “gated content”, or exclusive content which can only be accessed via a membership.
+Memberships and subscriptions: Bloggers can also create “gated content”, or exclusive content that can only be accessed via a membership.
 This is a great way to make some extra money if you have high-quality content to share.

-Bloggers can also sell online courses, or transform their blog into a full website where they sell services, products and digital downloads.
+Bloggers can also sell online courses, or transform their blog into a full website where they sell services, products, and digital downloads.

 They also use blogs as an opportunity to rank higher for specific keywords and phrases their customers might be searching for.
 When you create a post optimized for a keyword on a blog, it’s indexed by search engines like Google.
 This means whenever a customer searches for the same term, Google will list your blog in the “search engine results pages”.

-Blogs can also attract audiences, help companies to build a community for their organization, and unlock new modes of monetization via ads, affiliate marketing, memberships, subscriptions, and more.
+Blogs can also attract audiences, help companies build a community for their organization, and unlock new modes of monetization via ads, affiliate marketing, memberships, subscriptions, and more.

 Having a website enhances your credibility, increases your visibility, and opens new doors for lead generation.
 However, you don’t have to commit to having a website on its own.
 In fact, adding a blog to your website can be an excellent way to increase your chances of success.
 Studies show companies with blogs have around 55% more visitors than companies with standard sites.

 Not to mention, having a blog has a range of unique benefits to offer organizations and individuals alike.
-Blogs help with search engine optimization, and make it easier for companies and professionals to advertise their services.
+Blogs help with search engine optimization and make it easier for companies and professionals to advertise their services.

 If you’re looking to promote a business, then you may need a website with a distinct blog section.
-If you simply want to share content, and monetize your presence with affiliate marketing, ads and other strategies, then you can start with a blog on its own.
+If you simply want to share content and monetize your presence with affiliate marketing, ads, and other strategies, then you can start with a blog on its own.

 How do I start a blog?